Turbo Takeaways

 Credit Score

-While you won’t need to provide information about your credit score when using the Navy Federal loan calculator, it does impact your monthly installments because your credit score will be the primary determining factor in your interest rate.
-Your credit score is an important criterion that any lender will consider when determining your eligibility for any loan you apply for.
+While you won’t need to provide information about your credit score when using the Navy Federal loan calculator, it does impact your monthly installments.
+Your credit score will be the primary determining factor in your interest rate.
+Lenders also use it as a key criterion when evaluating your eligibility for any loan you apply for.

 Navy Federal doesn’t list a minimum score requirement on its website for any of its loans.
 However, borrowers with “very good” to “excellent” credit scores of 740 to 799+ usually qualify for the lowest rates.

-If you want to save money and qualify for the lowest possible rates on Navy Federal debt consolidation loans or personal loans, you can try to improve your credit score by paying your bills on time, using credit wisely, and keeping your credit utilization low.
+If you want to save money and qualify for the lowest possible rates on Navy Federal debt consolidation loans or personal loans, improving your credit score can help.
+Focus on paying your bills on time, using credit responsibly, and keeping your credit utilization low.

 Using the Navy Federal loan calculator is easy and quick.
 Once you have the information discussed above on hand, all you need to do is input the information in the right fields and calculate the results.